MTstateIntroStats/IntroStatActivitiesHybrid/_book/08-A07-inference-2cat_CI-Simulation.md

 8. Write a conclusion to the test.

-\vspace{1in}
+\vspace{0.8in}

 9. Do you expect the null value to be in a 99\% confidence interval?
 Explain your answer.

-\vspace{0.8in}
+\vspace{0.6in}

 #### Use statistical analysis methods to draw inferences from the data {-}

 In this part of the activity, we will estimate the difference in true proportion of people who will help others for those in the hurry condition and those not in the hurry condition by finding a confidence interval.

-10. Write the parameter of interest in context of the study.
-Use proper notation.
+10. Write the parameter of interest in words, in context of the study.
+What notation should be used to represent this parameter?

 \vspace{1in}